-They all offer all-inclusive options with a database of products, shopping cart, checkout page, payment processor, and a database of orders – the basics in other words.
+They all offer all-inclusive options with a database of products, shopping cart, checkout page, payment processor and a database of orders – the basics in other words.
 And that’s actually all you need to start selling online.
 You could be making your first sale in a matter of hours.
-But it’s worth mentioning that, while there are plenty of opportunities to customise your site, you won’t have 100% control of how it looks and works.
+But it’s also worth mentioning that, while there are plenty of opportunities to customise your site, you won’t have 100% control over how it looks and works.

-Dedicated ecommerce specialists.
+Dedicated e-commerce specialists.
 You’ve probably heard of Shopify and Magento.
 These players offer more sophisticated options beyond the core features listed above.
-This means you have the potential to create a beautiful, brilliantly functioning site, but it does mean a lot more effort.
-Choose a platform that integrates with your online accounting software (Shopify integrates with QuickBooks) and has features such as in-built analytics to help you analyse your performance in online searches.
+This means you have the potential to create a beautiful, brilliantly functioning site, but it also means a lot more effort.
+Choose a platform that integrates with your online accounting software (Shopify integrates with QuickBooks) and has features such as built-in analytics to help you analyse your performance in online searches.

 Get the right domain